 One of cosmology’s primary goals is to understand how the complex, beautiful astronomical structures surrounding us today formed from simple primordial physics.
 In the last few decades, astrophysicists have established a framework for this story: tiny perturbations generated by the Big Bang slowly coalesce under their mutual gravity to form increasingly dense structures and eventually complicated galaxies.
 However, the details of precisely how these galaxies grow within dark clumps of matter into the first luminous objects – thereby inducing the Cosmic Dawn – remain unknown, representing a key missing piece in our cosmic timeline (see Fig.1).

 The Cosmic Dawn also fascinates astronomers because it holds so much information about the constituents of our Universe (e.g., Loeb & Furlanetto 2013): its large-scale properties (such as the distribution of matter) drive the formation of the first stars and galaxies, which in turn ionize the hydrogen atoms found throughout the intergalactic medium (IGM), a process known as reionization.
 Indeed, the Cosmic Dawn was cited as one of three top science priorities in the 2010 New Worlds, New Horizons of Astronomy and Astrophysics Decadal Survey conducted across the entire astronomical community.
-The University of California Cosmic Dawn In(CDI) will catapult UC to worldwide leadership in the study of this period.
+The University of California Cosmic Dawn Institute (CDI) will catapult UC to worldwide leadership in the study of this period.

 While theorists have long studied the Cosmic Dawn, it is only now coming into focus observationally.
 There are two basic approaches to this era.
 The first uses traditional astronomical observations of luminous sources with the Hubble Space Telescope and facilities like UC’s Keck Observatory.
-These observations are challenging, because the galaxies’ optical light is shifted into the near-infrared and partly absorbed by intervening material, but in the past few years astronomers have assembled relatively large samples of galaxies at the tail end of this era (e.g., Stark et al. 2010, Roberton et al. 2010, 2013, Treu et al. 2013, Oesch et al. 2014, ).
+These observations are challenging, because the galaxies’ optical light is shifted into the near-infrared and partly absorbed by intervening material, but in the past few years astronomers have assembled relatively large samples of galaxies at the tail end of this era (e.g., Stark et al. 2010, Robertson et al. 2010, 2013, 2015, Treu et al. 2013, Oesch et al. 2014, Bouwens et al. 2015, Atek et al. 2015).
 The alternative is to observe properties of the IGM, which contains 95% of the matter at this time.
-Measurements of the cosmic microwave background (CMB) and absorption toward luminous sources are mostly consistent with inferences from the galaxy samples (Hinshaw et al. 2013, ).
+Measurements of the cosmic microwave background (CMB) and absorption toward luminous sources are mostly consistent with inferences from the galaxy samples (Bolton et al. 2012, Hinshaw et al. 2013, Becker et al. 2015, Planck Collaboration 2016).

 However, these probes are indirect and contain only a small fraction of the information available from the IGM.
 Dedicated low-frequency radio telescopes have the unique opportunity to unlock the rest of this information